-General Fund - Revenue
+• General Fund - Revenue

-The Council's financial position continues to be significantly affected by the Government's plans for deficit reduction.
-This is forecast to last until the end of the decade.
-Despite these considerable funding reductions the Council is committed to promoting growth and prosperity for its residents.
-Services will be targeted, deliver value for money and make a difference to those people who need them most, making the most of technology and redesigning services so they are fit for the future.
+The Council's financial position continues to be significantly affected by the Government's plans for deficit reduction which requires local authorities to reduce expenditure or increase income.
+Despite these considerable funding reductions, the Council is committed to promoting growth and prosperity for its residents.
+Savings from services will be targeted to deliver value for money and make a difference to those people who need them the most, making the most of technology and redesigning services so they are fit for the future.
 The Council will continue to work in partnership with local communities, voluntary, charity and faith sectors to integrate and deliver services together.